department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 **Moderator:** Here’s the **scenario** again: It's been 10 weeks since you have submitted a disability claim with the VA and you would like to get more details on what is going on with it.
 You would like information about your claim.
 If no information is provided, ask the Voicebot why.
 You want to understand why it is taking such a long time.
 Provide the following information on the screen when asked.

-We are about to call the Voicebot again.
+**Moderator:**We are about to call the Voicebot again.
 Just like before, after you hear the Voicebot welcome, Please remember to speak naturally and clearly, in your own words.

 **TECH REP: Dials Voicebot Prototype: (203) 680-8708**